-This part focuses on background about the connector, and additional material you need in order to build license management around the connector.
-You will not find details about making the actual connection here.
+This part focuses on background about the AWS EC2 connector, and additional material you need in order to build license management around the AWS EC2 connector.
+You will not find details about how to choose the right connection method for your business processes (there are three method available), or how to undertake the actual connection here.
 Instead, step-by-step instructions for configuring the connection to AWS ECS are available on the online help at FlexNet Manager Suite Online Help > Inventory Beacon Help > Inventory Systems Page > Connecting to External Inventory Systems > Managing PowerShell Connections > Managing AWS EC2 Connections.